NWChemEx/TAMM/dox/TAMMRuntime.md

 There are more memory operations we are considering to allow more optimizations:

-* CANCEL: This cancels the an access to that data block without performing the stated operation.
+* `CANCEL`: This cancels the an access to that data block without performing the stated operation.
 Canceling accesses is important if a user requested modify access (READ, RW, ACC) and does not end up doing the operation.

-* EVICT: Evict a block.
+* `EVICT`: Evict a block.
 To be used by internal runtime managing the memory block.

-* FLUSH: Flush a local changes in a block to remote.
+* `FLUSH`: Flush a local changes in a block to remote.
 This is to be used to ensure ordering and completion semantics.

 ## Permissions Checks